 What does that mean?
 One, an organization and management must hire well.
 Too often, the wrong people board the bus.

 Then, the burden of team development lies in the hands of managers.
 Great managers must have talent development at the core of their management strategy.
-They must have the capacity to find opportunities to give collaborators stretch tasks and assignments.
+They must have the capacity to find opportunities to give contributors stretch tasks and assignments.
 Great leaders know each collaborator’s personal and professional goals.

 1. Be a constant learner.
 Act as a role model.
 Admit when you don’t know something.
 Ask for help.
 Take classes, workshops, assist conferences, and subscribe to the right journals and periodicals.